 The leaves of this mountain cypress appear dense and healthy.
 Young leaves are spirally arranged, needle-like and fresh to bright green.
 They become about 2 cm long.
 Tiny old leaves, scale-like, hairless, dark green and only 2 mm long, are presses to the numerous, branched, thin upper stems.

-A multitude of thin, branched stems have tiny scale-like leaves pressed to them.
-This leaf arrangement is typical of the juniper type cypress trees with scale-like or awl-like leaves (Coates Palgrave, 2002; Wikipedia; www.plantzafrica.com).
+This leaf arrangement is typical of the juniper type of cypress trees, scale-like or awl-like (Coates Palgrave, 2002; Van Wyk and Van Wyk, 1997; Pooley, 1993; Wikipedia; www.plantzafrica.com).